-- a.
-Pieces mailed at machinable and nonmachinable letter prices may weigh up to 3.3 ounces.
-Letter-size pieces weighing more than 3.3 ounces and prepared as nonmachinable letters are mailable at nonautomation flats prices, unless they are barcoded and eligible to be mailed as automation flats under 301.3.0. - b.
-Pieces mailed at automation letter prices or Enhanced Carrier Route prices may weigh up to 3.5 ounces.
+- Pieces mailed at machinable letter prices may weigh up to 3.3 ounces.
+Letter-size pieces weighing more than 3.3 ounces are mailable at nonmachinable letter prices, unless they are barcoded and eligible to be mailed as automation letters.
+For saturation and high density letters over 3.5 ounces, see 3.2.1b. - Pieces mailed at automation letter prices may weigh up to 3.5 ounces.
+Saturation and high density letters weighing more than 3.5 ounces are mailable at applicable saturation or high density nonautomation letter prices.